 What is PMBOK?

-Smartpedia: PMBOK is a project management knowledge collection and stands for Project Management Body of Knowledge.
-The PMBOK Guide is PMI’s guide to this knowledge.
+Smartpedia: PMBOK stands for Project Management Body of Knowledge, a key resource for project management.
+The PMBOK Guide is the main access to this knowledge.

 PMBOK stands for Project Management Body of Knowledge.
 It is a comprehensive collection of knowledge for project management.
 The PMBOK Guide – abbreviated simply or incorrectly as PMBOK, depending on the interpretation – is the guide to this project management knowledge.